Visit Sweden for more than 90 days

 You will need to attend an interview in connection with turning in your application.
 Contact the embassy or consulate-general for more information as to whether you need to book an appointment for the interview.
 During the interview, you will answer questions about your visit to Sweden.
 Children for whom applications are submitted must also attend.

-If you are in Sweden and want to extend an on-going visit so that it in total will be more than 90 days, besides sending in your application in the post, you will need to book an appointment to complete your application.
-In order to book an appointment, you must first have sent in your application and received a confirmation that it has been received.
-At the visit, you must be able to present your passport.
-You must also submit your fingerprints and have your photograph taken.
-Note that this applies even if you previously had a residence permit card.
-This is because a photograph and your fingerprints are not saved.
+To make an appointment, you must first have submitted your application and gotten a confirmation that it has been received.
+During your visit, you must be able to present your passport.
+You will also be fingerprinted and photographed.
+Please note that this also applies if you have previously had a residence permit card.
+This is because your photo and fingerprints are not saved.

 Book an appointment to complete your application